Capitalization of Internet: Usage

-Increasingly, organizations that formerly capitalized Internet have switched to the lowercase form, whether to minimize distraction (The New York Times) or to reflect growing trends as the term became generic (Associated Press Stylebook).
+Organizations that formerly capitalized Internet have switched to the lowercase form, whether to minimize distraction or to reflect growing trends as the term became generic.
 In 2016, the Oxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, "Internet" was capitalized in 54% of cases.
 The study found that Internet remained more common in the US, while internet had become predominant in the UK.

-Organizations and style guides that capitalize Internet include the Modern Language Association, Garner's Modern English Usage, the Internet Engineering Task Force, Ars Technica, the Internet Society, and Cloudflare.
-Organizations and style guides that use lowercase internet include Apple, Microsoft, Google, Wired News (since 2004), the United States Government Publishing Office, the United States National Institute of Standards and Technology, the Associated Press (since 2016), The New York Times (since 2016),' The Chicago Manual of Style (since 2017), APA style (since 2019), The Guardian, The Observer, BuzzFeed, and Vox Media.
+Organizations whose internal style guides capitalize Internet include the Internet Engineering Task Force, Ars Technica, the Internet Society, and Cloudflare.
+The MLA Handbook (2021) continues to prescribe uppercase.
+Organizations that use lowercase internet include Apple, Microsoft, Google, Wired News (since 2004), the United States Government Publishing Office, the United States National Institute of Standards and Technology, BuzzFeed, Vox Media, and the New York Times.

+The MIT Libraries style guide says "Capitalize Internet as a noun, but not as an adjective [noun adjunct] (ex: 'internet resources')".
+The Guardian style guide has lowercase "internet" but uppercase "Internet of Things" (IoT).
+Internet studies academics Annette Markham and Nancy Baym wrote in 2009 that the tendency within their field was to use an uncapitalized internet, and that to capitalize the word arguably provides power and agency to the medium better provided to developers and users.